Whichever way you want to go, we can help you get there

 - LGBTQ Life: Provides a central home for information about gender identity and sexual orientation across the Hopkins community

-- Religious and Spiritual Life: Promotes and supports spiritual development, theological reflections, religious tolerance, and social awareness among students, faculty, and staff within our Johns Hopkins community
+- Religious & Spiritual Life: Promotes and supports spiritual development, theological reflections, religious tolerance, and social awareness among students, faculty, and staff within our Johns Hopkins community

-- Center for Student Success: Helping students thrive through coaching, mentoring, collaborations with campus partners, and community-building programs
+- Center for Student Success: Helps students thrive through coaching, mentoring, collaborations with campus partners, and community-building programs

 - Counseling Center: Fosters a healthy, caring university community that is beneficial to the intellectual, emotional, and physical development of students